Tips for troubleshooting DNS

 Your local recursive DNS server may be only the first server to be checked as the web browser does its best to connect you to your destination address.
 If your recursive server doesn't have the address in its cache, it sends the request further up the line to a DNS root name server.
 If the answer isn't there, the request is forwarded to the top-level domain (TLD) server.
 DNS servers are also constantly updated and interacting with each other.

-Finally, if there's still no answer, the authoritative DNS master root server is accessed.
+Finally, if there's still no answer, the authoritative DNS primary root server is accessed.
 These servers hold, and are the final authority for, DNS resource records.
 DNS is also the world’s largest distributed database.

 Be aware that this is a simplification of the process.
 To really understand the subject, I recommend you study Cricket Liu and Paul Albitz's classic book, "DNS and BIND."